The Best Time to Visit Tasmania

 Foodie Festivals

-Delicious food is available year round in Tasmania, but if you want to experience the very best Tasmanian produce then we recommend planning your Lap of Tasmania road trip around the Taste of Tasmania in Hobart (January), or Festivale in Launceston (February).
+Delicious food is available year round in Tasmania, but if you want to experience the very best Tasmanian produce then I recommend planning your Lap of Tasmania road trip around the Taste of Summer in Hobart (January), Festivale in Launceston (February), Tassie Scallop Fiesta in Bridport (August), or the Taste of the Huon (March).

-The Taste of Tasmania is free – and you can also watch the Sydney-to-Hobart yachts finishing their race – while Festivale requires tickets.
+The Taste of Summer festival is located right next to the docks where you can also watch the Sydney-to-Hobart yachts finishing their race – while Festivale is located in a gorgeous park in the heart of Launceston.

 Wines

-If you love your wines then plan to visit Tasmania in either the first week of March, to coincide with the Southern Open Vineyards Weekend (Hobart), or in November for the Effervescence Tasmania sparkling wine festival (northern and southern Tasmania).
+If you love your wines then plan to visit Tasmania in either the first week of March, to coincide with the Southern Open Vineyards Weekend (Hobart), October for the Great Eastern Wine Week, or in November for the Effervescence Tasmania sparkling wine festival (northern and southern Tasmania).

 Beer

-Beer lovers will have a blast at Fresh Hop festival in April (Launceston), or the Tasmanian Microbrew Festival in September (Hobart).
+Beer lovers will have a blast at Launceston Beerfest NYE in January (Launceston), or the Tasmanian International Beerfest in November (Hobart).

 Spirits